 Obviously, someone could pick up the virus at the center and infect someone elsewhere on the airbase.
 That would be the start of a rapid spread of the disease.

 According to the current Kenyan administration, the country will enhance Ebola preparedness by operating the Ebola center.
 The administration also says the establishment of the facility is part of a long-running partnership with America.
-It also says that the Ebola-related agreement shows that International partners have faith in Kenya.
+Also, that the Ebola-related agreement shows that International partners have faith in Kenya.

 However, Kenyans do not seem to find any goodwill in the whole arrangement.
-For starters, the Trump administration has already made it clear it has no interest in helping Kenya on a humanitarian basis.
-Many Kenyans have been rendered jobless courtesy of the Trump administration.
+For starters, Trump has demonstrated he has no interest in helping Kenya on a humanitarian basis.
+Because of his policies, many Kenyans have been rendered jobless.

 The move not only affected the employees, but also the vulnerable communities that used to benefit from the USAID support.
-Other stakeholders in the ecosystem, including food suppliers, were also adversely affected.
+It also affected other stakeholders in the ecosystem, including food suppliers, were also adversely affected.

 Kenyans find it hard to accept the government’s explanation for the Ebola center.
 They are aware that the country has no shortage of qualified medical personnel.
 What is lacking is the government’s capacity to integrate them into the healthcare system.